 Digital Rights Management (DRM): A system or technology used to place limitations (in regards to access or copying) onto digital content (books, movies, music, etc).
 A publisher or author, not the retailer, determines the level of restrictions applied to it.
 This includes how many times the content can be downloaded for a single purchase, and the number of devices (computers, readers, etc) to which the content can be transferred.
 DRM is usually administered by those that convert or sell the content.

-Direct Store Programs: A web portal from e-retailers, such as Apple and Barnes & Noble, where you can upload your content and then post for sale only in their online store.
+Direct Store Programs: A web portal from e-retailers, such as Apple and Barnes & Noble, where you can upload your content and then post it for sale only in their online store.

 Distributor: A party that handles all fulfillment, credit, and collections on behalf of a publisher.
 A distributor looks for an exclusive agreement with the publisher within geographic areas and types of markets and, therefore, is likely to stock all titles from a publisher in their warehouse.
 In the case of the book industry, a distributor would sell to retailers and to wholesalers.
 Ingram is not a distributor but a wholesaler who supplies books to retailers, libraries, and distributors.
 Ingram Publisher Services (IPS) is a distributor.